Mental Toughness Digest for Sport & Performance.

 The first thing to mention about shoot outs is the fact that they’re not really a test of footballing abilities and therefore assuming that good footballers make good penalty takers would be a mistake.
 In many ways, particularly for the penalty taker (rather than the goalkeepers) it’s more like golf or shooting than soccer in that the ball is still, the target is known and there are no teammates to help you out.
 Mentally astute athletes of other target based individuals sports (such as golf) use action-orientated pre shot (attempt) routines to help them “stick to the process” and it was no surprise to see that the teams who had been / were working with qualified sport / performance psychologists seemed to use routines more effectively during these deciders.

-Plug Alert: If you’re an athlete of a sport that has some “closed skills” (actions are self-paced that take place in a stable, predictable environment and the performer knows what to do and when – common examples are penalty shots in soccer / all golf shots) and you don’t currently use routines before you attempt these closed skills then you might like to get in touch with our new Head of Admin Claudia at email@example.com to ask about how one of our team of sport / performance psychologists can help you develop some.
+Plug Alert: If you’re an athlete of a sport that has some “closed skills” (actions are self-paced that take place in a stable, predictable environment and the performer knows what to do and when – common examples are penalty shots in soccer / all golf shots) and you don’t currently use routines before you attempt these closed skills then you might like to Get In Touch to ask about how one of our team of sport / performance psychologists can help you develop some.

 Given that the penalty shoot out is not really a true test of footballing qualities in the purest sense then one does have to ask the question about why it’s used to decide the winner of some of the most important soccer matches ever played (the 1994 Fifa World Cup final was decided by one).